NVIDIA/DALI/docs/examples/use_cases/tensorflow/resnet-n/README.rst

 This demo implements residual networks model and use DALI for the data augmentation pipeline from `the original paper`_.

-It implements the ResNet50 v1.5 CNN model and demonstrate efficient single-node training on multi-GPU systems.
+It implements the ResNet50 v1.5 CNN model and demonstrates efficient single-node training on multi-GPU systems.
 They can be used for benchmarking, or as a starting point for implementing and training your own network.